Published Video in Under 3 Minutes - How I Built an AI Film Crew on AWS

 The fully-cloud version assumes video files start in S3.
 The enterprise version - built for NetApp customers - starts from a different premise: the footage already exists, at petabyte scale, on a NetApp ONTAP NAS system.

 FSx for NetApp ONTAP provides an S3-compatible access layer over enterprise NAS storage.
-For this pipeline, that means:
+This is what makes the pipeline possible without moving petabytes of footage into S3 first:

 "Find all interviews where our journalists mentioned climate policy between 2020 and 2025, and produce a highlights reel."